andersrorvikknowit/dabs-with-python-ws/README.md

 We will fix this later on in the workshop, if your pipeline fails, it is not an issue.

 ## Exercise 6
-In order to save time, we will fast track to a more elegant and efficient solution to working with several bundles, where multiple users can collaborate on bundle deployment.
+In order to save time, we will fast track to a more elegant and efficient solution to working with several bundles, where multiple users can collaborate on code within a single bundle.

 Go to the folder [do_not_use_until_exercise_6](do_not_use_until_exercise_6).